- 2 cups all-purpose flour

 - 1/3 cup all-purpose flour

 - 2 to 3 teaspoons orange juice

 - In a large bowl, combine flour and salt; cut in shortening and butter until crumbly.
 Gradually add orange juice, tossing with a fork until dough forms a ball.
 Divide dough into two balls.
-Wrap in plastic wrap; refrigerate for at least 30 minutes.
+Wrap in plastic; refrigerate for at least 30 minutes.